Why Do I Need Terminology Management?

 Most Translation Quality Issues Are Terminology Management Related

-Studies find that the number one factor affecting content and translation quality is the inaccurate and inconsistent use of technical terms specific to a particular industry and subject matter.
-Inaccurate or inconsistent terms not only cause confusion among readers, but can also lead to poor product quality or usability, emphasizing the vital importance of terminology management as a formal part of the localization workflow.
+CSOFT’s internal research has found that the number one factor affecting content translation quality is the inaccurate and inconsistent use of technical terms specific to a particular industry and subject.
+Inaccurate or inconsistent use of terms not only causes confusion for readers, but it can also lead to poor product quality or usability.
+These issues emphasize the vital importance of terminology management as a formal part of the localization workflow and process.

-Furthermore, time spent revising terminology errors results in launch delays, or worse — potentially millions of dollars in damages from product recalls or fines.
-In the case of life sciences and other regulated industries, terminology errors can also lead to customer safety issues and regulatory compliance risks.
+Furthermore, time spent revising terminology errors can result in launch delays, or worse — potentially millions of dollars in damages from product recalls or fines.
+In the case of pharmaceuticals and other heavily regulated industries, terminology errors can also lead to customer safety issues and compliance risks that can jeopardize an entire operation.

 TaaS – The New Approach to Terminology Management